Multiplicative non-Gaussian model error estimation in data assimilation: Conclusions

-The proposed method is suited to multi-scale systems where a locality and symmetry assumption can be made, i.e. where errors are influenced by neighbouring states instead of the full state vector and the error statistics are the same at each location in space or in parts of the state space with similar dynamics.
+The proposed method is suited to multi-scale systems where a locality and homogeneity assumption can be made, i.e. where errors are influenced by neighbouring states instead of the full state vector and the error statistics are the same at each location in space or in parts of the state space with similar dynamics.
 These assumptions help regularize the ill-posed problem of estimating model errors from partial observations.
 Future work will investigate systems where such assumptions are inapplicable, although it is expected that other simplifying assumptions would be needed.
-Finally, the method was applied to a case with negligible observation error.
-Subsequent work will consider the more complex case of estimating model errors from noisy observations with similar a priori assumptions considered here.
+Finally, the method was applied to a case with negligible observation error, with some preliminary work including more prominent observation error.
+Subsequent work will consider the more complex case of estimating model errors from noisy observations.